Benefits of investing in The 2020 Davy EIIS Fund:

-1. Opportunity for Qualifying Investors to avail of one of the few remaining - all income tax reliefs currently offering up to 40%** income tax relief*** (subject to certain qualifying conditions).
+1. Opportunity for Qualifying Investors to avail of one of the few remaining all-income tax reliefs currently offering up to 40%** income tax relief*** (subject to certain qualifying conditions).

-- Focus on indigenous Irish companies with future growth potential; and
+2. Opportunity for Qualifying Investors to invest in indigenous Irish companies with future growth potential; and

-5. Income tax relief which is available in two tranches may not be granted or may be withdrawn if the conditions of the legislation are not satisfied by the Manager, the Fund, Investee Companies and/or Qualifying Investors.
+- Income tax relief which is available, within limits, against income earned in the tax year of subscription to the Fund (2020) may not be granted, or granted in full, or may be withdrawn where already claimed, in part or in full, if the conditions of the legislation are not satisfied by the Fund and/or Investee Companies, including:

 - The Manager may not succeed in finding suitable companies and/or fully investing the monies subscribed to the Fund which may result in a return of uninvested funds and a consequent reduction or recovery of the income tax relief already claimed or potentially available to Investors.

 - Statements of Qualification for the tax relief may not be issued by Investee Companies if the conditions as set out in the section “Income Tax Relief” on page 27 are not fulfilled.
 In such circumstances the Manager cannot issue a Managers Certificate and income tax relief will not be available to the Investors, or if already claimed may be required to be refunded to Revenue by the Investor.

 - If a company in which the Fund is invested fails to spend 30% of the amount raised on a Qualifying Purpose within two years from the issue of Eligible Shares, that Investee Company cannot issue a Statement of Qualification; in such circumstances, the Manager cannot issue a Managers Certificate and the income tax relief on that Investment will not be available to the Investor.